 With over 60 years of being in service and having sold more than 300 million modems, Arris modems have built themselves a strong foundation.
 This modem is priced at a significantly lower cost than the previous two in the list.
 Despite the low cost, the SB6183 manages to perform really good as far as household requirements go.

-The SB6183 can entertain a maximum of 686 MBps downstream and 131 Mbps upstream.
+The SB6183 can entertain a maximum of 686 Mbps downstream and 131 Mbps upstream.
 This too has DOCSIS 3.0 technology backing it up for a reliable connection.
 Despite the very ordinary body of this modem, it managed to perform incredibly well even under tough conditions.
-4K streaming, fast uploading, lag free online gaming and much more was made a cinch with this cheap modem.
+4K streaming, fast uploading, lag-free online gaming and much more was made a cinch with this cheap modem.
 This modem is recommended for internet plans of 300 Mbps+ however, with these big packages you’re better off using a 24 x 8 channel instead.
-Since the price of this modem is so low, buyers will find that even with packages of 200Mbps, the SB6183 quite fantastically.

 4. TP-Link TC7610

 - Bang for buck performance

 - Readily available throughout the world

 DOCSIS version: 3.0 | Maximum speed: 343 Mbps downstream and 143 Mbps upstream | Bonded channel: 8 x 4 | Service providers: Comcast, Cox, Charter Spectrum and more

 It is common knowledge that whatever networking oriented list there is, at least one of TP-Link’s products will manage to find its way there.
 They are one of the most popular selling brands in the market right now so you can be sure that their product will not fail you.
 For our fourth place, we have TP-Link TC7610, a relatively inexpensive solution to your modem requirements.